metalsoft-io/metalcloud-sdk-go/docs/CustomIso.md

 ### NewCustomIso

-`func NewCustomIso(id float32, name string, displayName string, type_ string, isPublic float32, accessUrl string, createdTimestamp string, updatedTimestamp string, ) *CustomIso`
+`func NewCustomIso(id float32, label string, name string, type_ string, isPublic float32, accessUrl string, createdTimestamp string, updatedTimestamp string, ) *CustomIso`

 NewCustomIso instantiates a new CustomIso object
 This constructor will assign default values to properties that have it defined,